CyberMiles/blog/content/post/20190523-mainnet-upgrade-en.md

 As long as the CMT Wallet mobile app's new version development is completed, CMT holders will be allowed to acheive these with the mobile app.

-For CMT Cube owners, Under the same conditions, the block reward of CMT Cube is 20% higher than that of CMT Wallet.
+For CMT Cube owners, under the same conditions, the block reward of CMT Cube is 20% higher than that of CMT Wallet.
 This 20% bonus for CMT Cube addresses will phase out in April 2020.